Deirdre O'Kane

-Deirdre O'Kane (/'di:rdr@ o:'kein/; born 25 March 1968) is a Drogheda born, Irish stand-up comedian and actress.
+Deirdre O'Kane (/'di:rdr@ o:'kein/; born 25 March 1968) is an Irish stand-up comedian and actress.

 Biography

 Originally from Drogheda, County Louth, O'Kane is married to writer and director Stephen Bradley; they have two children.
-She attended Loreto Abbey, an all-girls Catholic boarding school in Rathfarnham, Dublin.
+She attended Loreto High School Beaufort, an all-girls Catholic boarding school in Rathfarnham, Dublin.

 Career

 Stand-up comic

 O'Kane became a stand-up comic in 1996 and got into the finals of the BBC New Comedy Awards of that year.
 She has played at the Edinburgh Festival every year since including 2001 where she not only performed her own solo show, Deirdre O'Kane is Crystallized, but also the two-hander Tis Pity She's Anonymous.
 She has also played The Melbourne, Adelaide and Kilkenny Cat Laughs Festivals and has toured the Middle East, Hong Kong, Shanghai, Prague, Brussels and London.

 Theatre

 O'Kane began her career as an actress and has played every major theatre in Ireland as well as touring in Australia, Canada and the UK.
 Leading roles include Mary in Juno and the Paycock (National Theatre), Miss Funny in At the Black Pig's Dyke (Druid Theatre Co.) and Daphne in Present Laughter (Gate Theatre).